How to plan a solo trip for beginners: solo trip planning and preparation.

 • Your work situation

-• Monthly income and expenses = potential to save money
+• Monthly income and expenses = potential to save up money if you need to

 • Your family situation